Apply to this Program

 - This is a fall, spring or one academic year program.
 The fall term runs mid-September until mid-December while the spring term runs from late January until mid-June.
 The group departs together in mid- September and is home for Christmas break.
 The full year students will return in early January and stay through mid-June.
 Spring semester students will depart together in late January and return in mid-June.
 There is a month-long spring break in the spring semester.

-- Four apartment complexes are utilized by Loyola students and other international students.
+- Several apartment complexes are utilized by Loyola students and other international students.
 They are 15-20 minutes walking distance from each other, and they are on opposite corners of the large campus.

 - Students are eligible for consideration for all forms of federal, state, institutional and private sources of aid, except the federal work-study program.
 Students studying abroad for a semester or full academic year will forfeit the value of a federal work-study assignment.